sd2379/docs-oxd-prod/3.1.0/sources/plugin/nextcloud/index.md

 3. New User Default Group: specify which Group to give to new users upon registration.
 4. URI of the OpenID Provider: insert the URI of the OpenID Connect Provider.
 5. Custom URI after logout: custom URI after logout (for example "Thank you" page).
-6. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
+6. oxd port: enter the oxd-local port (you can find this in the `oxd-local/conf/oxd-conf.json` file).
 7. Click `Register` to continue.

 If your OpenID Provider supports dynamic registration, no additional steps are required in the general tab and you can navigate to the [OpenID Connect Configuration](#openid-connect-configuration) tab.